Gen. AI vs. LLM: Key Differences & Similarities

 What are Large Language Models (LLMs)?

-The training process involves feeding the model a vast corpus of text data, such as books, articles, and websites.
+The training process involves feeding the model vast amounts of LLM training data, including books, articles, and websites.
 Through this process, LLMs learn the intricacies of language, including grammar, syntax, and semantics.
 They also develop an understanding of context and relationships between words and concepts.

 Once trained, LLMs can perform a wide range of language-related tasks, such as text generation, language translation, sentiment analysis, and question answering.
 They can generate coherent and fluent text that closely resembles human writing, making them valuable tools for various applications.